-- 1) Students choose a specific course from the IBUS4090 options (IBUS4091-4094).
-These courses are only offered during a specific short term College of Business summer study abroad program.
-Each course has its own prerequisites.
-Students apply for their program of choice during the fall through the Study Abroad Office and are selected for the study abroad program prior to the spring term.
-During the spring term students engage in pre-departure course work before embarking on a three-to-fourweek immersion in a foreign cultural and business setting.
-Faculty guide students through a rigorous study and travel experience to increase students' global awareness as they explore the specific academic focus of the program.
+1) Students choose from a range of study abroad options including short-term 3 1/2 to four-week summer spring term three-month programs, or four-to-five month independent exchanges.
+Each program has its own academic focus and prerequisites.
+Students apply for their program of choice through the Study Abroad Office.
+After selection into a program, students engage in orientation and academic pre-departure work before embarking on their immersion into foreign cultural and business settings.
+In some cases, JWU faculty lead the program and travel with the students.
+In other cases local hosts lead the program, but in all programs students participate in a rigorous study and travel experience.
+The purpose of these study abroad experiences is to increase students' global awareness as they explore their program's specific academic focus.
 Course delivery consists of lecture, industry visits and cultural excursions.
-Eligible students register for the summer term for the IBUS4091-4094 course specific to their program.
-2) Eligible students may opt to take a co-op(s) within their major (4097, 4098, 4099). - 3) Eligible students may opt to take IBUS4020 Summer Work Abroad International Seminar and a specific course from the IBUS4080 Series of Summer Work Abroad Programs: IBUS4082 or IBUS4086. - 4) Students not eligible to take the international business programs, co-op programs or SWAP programs take three additional career electives from the College of Business or School of Technology.
-Students should consult with their faculty advisor to make their selection.
+Eligible students are guided by the Study Abroad Office to register for the appropriate course(s) specific to their program.

-Quarter Credit Hours: 13.5
+- 2) Eligible students may opt to take an internship(s) within their major (IBUS4099). - 3) Eligible students may opt to take IBUS4020 Summer Work Abroad International Seminar and a specific course from the IBUS4080 Series of Summer Work Abroad Programs: IBUS4082 or IBUS4086.
+4) Students not eligible to take the international business programs, internships or SWAP programs take three additional career electives from the College of Business or School of Technology.
+Students should consult with their faculty advisor to make their selection Quarter Credit Hours: 13.5